ofutonify/claude-session-exporter/README.md

 - ✅ Convert lists and quotes to Markdown format
 - ✅ Organize with timestamped folders
 - ✅ Choose save location
+- ✅ 100% Local Processing - All operations run locally in your browser

 ## Installation